TurboPack/OnGuard-VCL/readme.txt

 This is a source-only release of TurboPack OnGuard.
 It includes designtime and runtime packages for Delphi and C++Builder.
-It supports Win32, Win64, OSX, iOS32, iOS64 and Android.
+It supports Win32 and Win64.

 ==============================================

 2. Package names

 TurboPack OnGuard package names have the following form:
+OnGuardDR.bpl (Delphi, VCL, Runtime)
-OnGuardFMXDR.bpl (Delphi, FMX, Runtime) OnGuardFMXDD.bpl (Delphi, FMX, Designtime)
+OnGuardDD.bpl (Delphi, VCL, Designtime)

+OnGuardCR.bpl (CBuilder, VCL, Runtime)
-OnGuardFMXCR.bpl (CBuilder, FMX, Runtime) OnGuardFMXCD.bpl (CBuilder, FMX, Designtime)
+OnGuardCD.bpl (CBuilder, VCL, Designtime)

 ==============================================